bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 ## Lightning basics

-Speaker 0: 00:02:50

 So I'm sure many of the listeners are familiar with that, but to put everyone on the same page, I would just say that Lightning is an additional network, an additional protocol on top of Bitcoin that allows for very fast payments and that utilizes Bitcoin scripts in a very clever way to make it very secure with some kind of additional security assumptions.
-But I would say They do not diminish security very much.
+But I would say they do not diminish security very much.
 So the point is that Lightning nodes form a network and Alice can send a payment, not only to Bob, with whom she has a direct channel, that is some coins locked up into a multi-signature account.
 But also Alice can send money to Charlie through Bob using what is called multi-hop payments.

 ## Why LN payments fail

-Speaker 0: 00:03:38

 And this is the essential functionality of Lightning.
 But the problem with this approach is that these channels that pairs of nodes may have between each other, they have the capacity, that is, the total number of coins that is locked into the channel.